thanos-io/thanos/docs/proposals/202001_thanos_query_health_handling.md

 ## Work Plan

-* Implement the new flag `--store.strict-mode` in Thanos Query which will make it keep around statically defined nodes.
-It will be disabled by default to reduce surprises when upgrading.
+* Implement the new flag `--store-strict` in Thanos Query which will only accept statically defined nodes that will be permanently kept around.
+It is optional to use so there will be no surprises when upgrading.
 * Implement tests with dummy store nodes.
 * Document the new behavior.